 Dr. Patel can help patients suffering from foot conditions like flat feet with prescription orthotics.
-At his practices in Gramercy Park and Flushing, NY, his patients from throughout New York City can undergo an assessment to have an orthotic device tailored specifically for their needs.
+At his practices in Flushing and Nomad, NY, his patients from throughout New York City can undergo an assessment to have an orthotic device tailored specifically for their needs.

 Most people have a rounded arch on the inside middle of their feet.
 This arch consists of the tendons and ligaments connecting the foot bones and the heel of the foot.
 These tendons are connected to other tissue in the feet and the legs to work together in the mechanics of walking and standing.
 When the tendons do not connect correctly, the arches may be small or even completely flat.
 This condition is called flat feet or fallen arches.
 A common test for flat feet is to thoroughly wet the feet, then stand on a dry surface to leave a footprint.
 Flat feet would be indicated by a print of the full foot instead of the comma shaped print left by a foot with normal arches.